Game accessibility and the seizure problemPosted: 04/23/2015

 Momentum is growing to eliminate the barriers that make it difficult or impossible for people with disabilities to play video games.
 An assortment of game accessibility specialists and organizations are advocating with and educating game developers on how to adapt their offerings for gamers with physical, sensory, and/or cognitive impairments many types of disabilities.
 In addition some of these organizations work with individuals to resolve specific accessibility issues.

-Q: How might this trend bring about progress on the seizure hazard that persists in many games?
+Q: How might this trend bring about progress on the seizure hazard in many games?

 A: Remains to be seen because game-induced seizures don’t typically receive a lot of attention amid advocacy for other disabilities, many of which are better known.

 The leading advocacy players (as it were)

 There are also two well-established game accessibility groups—both founded more than 10 years ago—that address all sorts of disabilities and could therefore actively promote the development of games that are unlikely to trigger seizures.